encircle360-oss/mayan2duo/README.md

 In the best case you've always directly all important documents you specified by type in DUO and mayan-edms.
 In our case we push only the accounting relevant document types to DUO.

 This is open source software by [encircle360](https://encircle360.com).
-Licence will be published soon.